microsoft/rushstack-websites/websites/api.rushstack.io/docs/pages/node-core-library.path.formatconcisely.md

 ## Remarks

-If `pathToConvert` is under the `baseFolder` , then it will be converted to a relative with the `./` prefix.
+If `pathToConvert` is under the `baseFolder` , then it will be converted to a relative with the `./` prefix unless the [IPathFormatConciselyOptions.trimLeadingDotSlash](./node-core-library.ipathformatconciselyoptions.trimleadingdotslash.md) option is set to `true` .
 Otherwise, it will be converted to an absolute path.

 Backslashes will be converted to slashes, unless the path starts with an OS-specific string like `C:\` .